Skip to main content

 Main Dam

 This is the main structure built across the river.
 The height of a dam depends upon desired storage capacity and the site conditions.
-The crest length of he dam depend upon topography at the dam site.
-The dam may be built of many different materials.
+The crest length of the dam depends upon the topography at the dam site.
+The barrier may be built of many different materials.
 The stored water is released from the dam as per requirements.

-The rock mass on right & left banks of the river constitute abutments.
+The rock mass on the right & left banks of the river constitutes abutments.
 Dam is joined with and supported by the abutments.
-In addition outlet tunnels, diversion tunnel, spillway are also placed in the flanks.
+In addition, outlet tunnels, diversion tunnels, and spillways are also placed in the flanks.
 The geology of the abutments has to be strong enough to enable placing various structural components without any risk.
-In addition abutments need to be of competent rock without any structural defects and lowest permeability
+In addition, abutments need to be of competent rock without any structural defects and the lowest permeability

 The reservoir is usually formed by the main dam on one side and low/high hills on all other sides of the reservoir.
-In most cases the elevation of the hills along the rim of the dam is much higher than the reservoir maximum water level.
-In some other cases elevations of surrounding hills along a part of the rim/periphery of the reservoir is not high enough over a small section to completely contain the stored water and a saddle (low level place) is formed.
+In most cases, the elevation of the hills along the rim of the dam is much higher than the reservoir's maximum water level.
+In some other cases, elevations of surrounding hills along a part of the rim/periphery of the reservoir are not high enough over a small section to completely contain the stored water, and a saddle (low-level place) is formed.
 Water can flow out through the saddle.
-A small embankment is then constructed at this low/saddle point to seal off the reservoir rim and is called as saddle dam.
-Example: Sukian dam and Jari dam for Mangla Dam project.
+A small embankment is then constructed at this low/saddle point to seal off the reservoir rim and is called a saddle dam.
+Example: Sukian Dam and Jari Dam for Mangla Dam project.

 These channel or tunnel are constructed prior to dam construction such that river flow is passed around and away from the dam site through the diversion tunnels and that than dam site remain dry and accessible to construction at all time.
-The capacity of diversion structure is set such that most probable floods likely to occur during the construction period can be passed over without danger of overtopping of cofferdam and inundation of construction area.
-Necessary arrangements are made at d/s end for energy dissipation.
-These tunnels may be abandoned (plugged – Simly dam) after project completion or converted to irrigation / power / desilting tunnels.
-Diversion tunnel may not be provided (Mirani dam) and u/s coffer dam.
+The capacity of the diversion structure is set such that most probable floods likely to occur during the construction period can be passed over without the danger of overtopping of cofferdam and inundation of construction area.
+Necessary arrangements are made at the d/s end for energy dissipation.
+These tunnels may be abandoned (plugged – Simly dam) after project completion or converted to irrigation/power / desilting tunnels.
+A diversion tunnel may not be provided (Mirani dam) and u/s coffer dam.

 Cofferdam

 These are small temporary dams built u/s and d/s of the dam site to make the construction area dry and workable.
-The u/s cofferdam causes water to flow through the diversion tunnel and the d/s cofferdam prevents backwater level to inundate the construction area.
-Coffer dam may be dovetailed in u/s part of dam (Mangla) or abandoned.
-Material used earth, rock, concrete etc. Arrangemnet are required for control of seepage across the coffer dam.
+The u/s cofferdam causes water to flow through the diversion tunnel and the d/s cofferdam prevents the backwater level to inundate the construction area.
+Cofferdam may be dovetailed in the u/s part of the dam (Mangla) or abandoned.
+The material used is earth, rock, concrete, etc. Arrangements are required for control of seepage across the coffer dam.

-This is a water release/conveyance structure to pass the large flood volumes safely across the dam without danger of overtopping of the dam crest.
+This is a water release/conveyance structure to pass the large flood volumes safely across the dam without the danger of overtopping the dam crest.
 There would be one or more spillways usually at different levels (Service, additional, emergency).
-The lower spillway is used to release often occurring flood and regular inflows and is called as service spillway.
-It has usually more elaborate arrangements and may be free flowing or gated.
-The auxiliary or emergency spillway is set at or above normal conservation level and has fewer arrangements and is usually free flowing.
-This is used only during flood events of extra-ordinary nature.
-Fuse plug, rubber dam etc may be used to delay water release and possible additional storage at the reservoir.
+The lower spillway is used to release often occurring floods and regular inflows and is called a service spillway.
+It has usually more elaborate arrangements and may be free-flowing or gated.
+The auxiliary or emergency spillway is set at or above normal conservation level and has fewer arrangements and is usually free-flowing.
+This is used only during flood events of extraordinary nature.
+Fuse plug, rubber dam, etc may be used to delay water release and possibly additional storage at the reservoir.

-The spillway may be a integral part of the main dam (mostly for concrete dams) or be a separate structure in the dam abutments.
+The spillway may be an integral part of the main dam (mostly for concrete dams) or be a separate structure in the dam abutments.

-(a) Intake Structure / Tower: This is a structure to admit and control flow of water into the irrigation/power outlets.
+1. Intake Structure / Tower: This is a structure to admit and control the flow of water into the irrigation/power outlets.
 It would be a tower or inlet flush with reservoir side walls.
-Gates may be provided at u/s, intermediate or d/s end of the outlet tunnel.
-Necessary provision is made to keep the intake operation for long after sedimentation by having multiple water entry levels particularly for domestic supply purposes.
-Multi level inlet openings may be used.
+Gates may be provided at the u/s, intermediate, or d/s end of the outlet tunnel.
+Necessary provision is made to keep the intake operation for long after sedimentation by having multiple water entry levels, particularly for domestic supply purposes.
+Multi-level inlet openings may be used.

-(b) Irrigation/Power Outlet Tunnel: This is a large water conveyance structure to release water to irrigation network and/or powerhouse turbines.
-The outlet is in the form of a tunnel dug or formed through the abutment / flank for earth / rockfill dams or through the dam body for a concrete dam.
-At the u/s end an intake is provided along with gates, trash rack.
-The tunnel design must eliminate risk of cavitation and/or aeration.
-Gates may be placed at u/s, d/s or intermediate location.
-The power tunnel is transitioned into surge chamber, penstock/scroll case etc. Energy dissipation structure may be provided at d/s end, if needed.
-Irrigation outlet may release into a canal or into the river if demand site is at distance from the dam.
+2. Irrigation/Power Outlet Tunnel: This is a large water conveyance structure to release water to irrigation networks and/or powerhouse turbines.
+The outlet is in the form of a tunnel dug or formed through the abutment/flank for earth/rockfill dams or through the dam body for a concrete dam.
+At the u/s end an intake is provided along with gates, and a trash rack.
+The tunnel design must eliminate the risk of cavitation and/or aeration.
+Gates may be placed at u/s, d/s, or intermediate locations.
+The power tunnel is transitioned into a surge chamber, penstock/scroll case, etc. Energy dissipation structure may be provided at the d/s end if needed.
+Irrigation outlets may release into a canal or river if the demand site is at a distance from the dam.
 The intake level of the tunnel is kept below or at the dead storage level.
-Air vent is provided to minimize cavitation.
-Water cushon for vortex control are also provided.
+An air vent is provided to minimize cavitation.
+Water cushions for vortex control are also provided.

-(c) Low Level Outlet: A low outlet tunnel may be provided to flush sediments, draw water from below dead storage level under very drought condition, emptying of reservoir in emergencies, draw water during repair of outlet tunnel/gates, etc. The intake level is kept much lower than the intake level main irrigation tunnel.
+3. Low-Level Outlet: A low outlet tunnel may be provided to flush sediments, draw water from below dead storage level under very drought conditions, emptying of reservoirs in emergencies, draw water during repair of outlet tunnel/gates, etc. The intake level is kept much lower than the intake level main irrigation tunnel.
 May discharge into stilling basin for spillways/outlet works or as a separate energy dissipation structure provided.
 [Similar to under sluices in a barrage.]

-Dams are designed to store water with least seepage through the dam embankment and the foundation but seepage do occur.
-The drainage/seepage water also causes tremendous uplift pressure particularly at d/s half of the dam base.
-Features are included in the dam design to minimize seepage through the foundation and through the dam embankment and uplift pressure.
+Dams are designed to store water with the least seepage through the dam embankment and the foundation but seepage does occur.
+The drainage/seepage water also causes tremendous uplift pressure, particularly at the d/s half of the dam base.
+Certain features are included in the dam design to minimize seepage through the foundation and through the dam embankment and uplift pressure.
 Cutoff wall, sheet piles, slurry trench, etc.

 • Grout Certain: An impermeable zone is created under the dam.

-• Grout Blanket: Impermeable area is created u/s of dam.
+• Grout Blanket: Impermeable area is created u/s of the dam.

-A horizontal/inclined gallery is formed in the body of the dam (specially in concrete dams) where water from drainage wells discharge into and is ultimately flow out of the dam body.
-It also intercepts leaks through dam body.
+• Drainage gallery foundation area: A horizontal/inclined gallery is formed in the body of the dam (especially in concrete dams) where water from drainage wells discharges into and ultimately flows out of the dam body.
+It also intercepts leaks through the dam body.

-• Horizontal Blanket Drain: To intercept seepage lines at base of dam on d/s side.
+• Horizontal Blanket Drain: To intercept seepage lines at the base of the dam on the d/s side.

 • Chimney Drain: